Why Has a Mural of Lu Xun Smoking Sparked a Heated Debate?

 Work Link

-A wall featuring renowned Chinese writer Lu Xun holding a cigarette in Shaoxing has sparked heated discussions recently.
+A wall featuring a mural of renowned Chinese writer Lu Xun holding a cigarette in Shaoxing has sparked heated debate in China, with concerns over the image of smoking it creates.

 The painting is near the Lu Xun Memorial Hall in Shaoxing, Zhejiang Province.
-Some visitors light cigarettes or lighters to take pictures with the painting, causing criticism.
+Some visitors have lit cigarettes or lighters to take pictures with the painting, sparking criticism.

 A visitor surnamed Sun posted on social media in August, arguing that the painting will not only mislead teenagers, but also lead people to gather outdoors to smoke and endanger the health of others.
 She also demanded that the wall painting be replaced.

-Sun said on Aug.24 that she is a volunteer advocating for smoking control and often focuses on smoking bans in public spaces.
+Sun said on August 24th that she is a volunteer advocating for smoking control and often focuses on smoking bans in public spaces.

 Tourists were visiting the Lu Xun Memorial Hall in Shaoxing.
 (Photo from CNS)